 From a literature search for RCTs on preventing and treating (or managing) delirium in adults with cancer, one completed study of non-pharmacological interventions for delirium prevention was found [112] (See Supplementary Figure S1 and Supplementary Table S5, available at Annals of Oncology online).
 Study quality was appraised using the Cochrane risk of bias tool for appraisal of RCTs, and Revman 5.3 software was used to estimate a mean difference between hydration and control groups for the delirium outcome.
 In addition, the published protocol for an ongoing feasibility cluster RCT of a clinically-assisted hydration intervention in patients with cancer in the last days of life in hospitals and hospices in the United Kingdom (UK) was retrieved [113].
 The primary outcome for this trial is prevalent or incident hyperactive delirium assessed using the modified Richmond Agitation-Sedation Scale (RASS).

 Bruera et al. [112] evaluated the effectiveness of a daily hydration intervention (1 L of saline administered s.c. over 4 h at home) compared with placebo (100 mL of saline over 4 h) to 129 hospice patients with advanced cancer in the US.
-Study participants were aged 41 to 92 years old, with a median age of 67 years; 47% were female, and there was a diverse range of ethnicities.
+Study participants were aged 41 to 92 years, with a median age of 67 years; 47% were female, and there was a diverse range of ethnicities.
 Baseline delirium was excluded.
 Delirium was assessed using the MDAS, the RASS and the Nursing Delirium Screening Scale (Nu-DESC).
 The study found no evidence to support the effectiveness of the hydration intervention on delirium symptoms [at 7 days from baseline, mean difference in MDAS score = -0.50 (95% CI: -4.57, 3.57); P = 0.81].
 There was also no evidence of effect on pain, QoL or survival.
 The strength of findings was downgraded to low because of incomplete outcomes data and the relatively small number of study participants.

 No completed RCTs of non-pharmacological interventions for the treatment of delirium were found.
 The ongoing feasibility trial identified did not distinguish between prevention and treatment [113].
 Therefore, the scope of the search was expanded to include reports of non-randomised trials of single or multicomponent non-pharmacological interventions for the management of delirium, which identified one additional study [114] (See Supplementary Table S5, available at Annals of Oncology online).
 In a non-randomised prospective comparative cohort study in 1,516 terminally ill cancer patients (without delirium at baseline), Gagnon et al [114] evaluated the effectiveness of a multicomponent intervention (comprising structured assessment of risk factors for delirium (including medications), daily orientation of the patient and education of a family member).
 Inpatients at two Canadian palliative care centres received the intervention (N=674), with five centres providing ‘usual care’ (N=842).
 Compared with usual care, the intervention was not effective in preventing delirium, reducing delirium severity or reducing the number of days without delirium.
 However, there were a number of substantive methodological limitations, in addition to the lack of randomisation.
 These include the strong possibility of contamination and delirium misclassification bias, and the variable implementation of the intervention (See also section on ‘Pharmacological interventions for delirium prevention and treatment in adults with cancer’).